Hyun-jk/Hyun-jk/README.md

 ## ABOUT ME
 Hi👋 Good to Meet you <br>

-I'm hyun who is trying to be a backend Developer <br>
+I'm hyun who is trying to be a good backend Developer <br>

-I haven't studied Computer before since last year

-So it is quite diffcult to study but I do my best to do

-I hope to become a good developer soon
+I know how important teamwork is

+I hope I work with you someday

 ## How to reach me 📫<br>
 💬jaehyoen3@gmail.com